 - Placing Work Experience – You will have to place all your work experiences in chronological order, this is for the hiring company to trace how you progressed as an employee, or if they see you fit to be in a managerial position through your work experiences.

-- Including Certificates or Awards – You should also include your certificates and awards in your resume for the hiring company or the viewers to know more about you and your different achievements in your education, lifestyle, and work.
+- Including Certificates or Awards – You should also include your certificate designs and awards in your resume for the hiring company or the viewers to know more about you and your different achievements in your education, lifestyle, and work.

 - Including Your References – Including your references in your resume is important as this is the source to where the hiring company or your viewers will be able to ask all about you or verify all you’ve written in your resume.